MobiVM/robovm/README.md

 RoboVM is an ahead-of-time compiler for Java bytecode, targeting Linux, Mac OS X and iOS.

+## Using RoboVM

+There are pre-built plugins for Eclipse and IntelliJ IDEA, for installation take a look at the [homepage](http://robovm.mobidevelop.com/).

+For using the RoboVM Grade plugin, follow the [README in the repository](https://github.com/MobiDevelop/robovm/tree/master/plugins/gradle)

+## Project Structure

 This is a fork of the [last open-source release of RoboVM](https://github.com/robovm/robovm).
 The originally seperate repositories have been merged into a single repository.

  * `compiler/` contains the compiler infrastructure and code to package and launch apps on Linux, Mac OS X and iOS.
 It also contains the native code of the VM.
  * `dist/` packages everything in `compiler/` into two artifacts used by IDE plugins and the Gradle plugin
  * `plugins/` contains the Gradle, Eclipse and IDEA plugins, as well as the templates